JetBrains/teamcity-documentation/topics/git.md

 You can specify a **username** here if there is no username in the clone URL (the username specified here overrides the username from the URL).

-For Bitbucket Server, Bitbucket Cloud, and GitLab you can easily reissue the token used by the VCS root with a token issued for the current user by clicking the *Acquire new* button
+For Bitbucket Server, Bitbucket Cloud, and GitLab you can easily reissue the token used by the VCS root with a token issued for the current user by clicking the *Acquire new* button.

 </td></tr><tr>